wizardofzos/aoc2021/README.md

 And off you go :)

 # TODO
-Add gunicorn SSL example :)
+Write how to add new solutions :)